laa66/statly-backend-api/README.md

 * Calculating percentage ``music library match`` (based on genres, artists and songs) with other users

-* Creating a ``playlist battle`` between users, earning points, and viewing the ranking.
+* Creating a ``playlist battle`` between users, earning points, and viewing the ranking

 * Redirecting users to ``Spotify web player`` immediately after clicking on some resources e.g. on special track, artist or created playlist